Packing Topological Minors Half-Integrally: Proof sketch of Theorem and organization of the paper

-As a result, we may assume that $G$ does not contain a large clique minor mentioned in the previous case.
+By Step 2, we may assume that $G$ does not contain a large clique minor mentioned in the previous case.
 The rest of the paper deals with this case.
-This case is much more complicated than the previous one and involves several technical definitions, so we only include a very high-level sketch for this case.
+This case is much more complicated than the previous one and involves several technical definitions for new techniques and developed machinery, so we only include a very high-level sketch for this case.

-{\bf Step 3: using nearly embedding.} By Robertson and Seymour's structure theorem for excluding such a clique minor \cite{rs XVI}, there exist $Z \subseteq V(G)$ with small size, a surface $\Sigma$ of bounded genus and disks with pairwise disjoint interior such that we can map the vertices and edges of $G-Z$ to points in the union of those disks such that no edges of $G-Z$ has ends in the interior of different disks, and all but a bounded number of disks have at most 3 vertices in the boundary of the disks.
+By Robertson and Seymour's structure theorem for excluding such a clique minor \cite{rs XVI}, there exist $Z \subseteq V(G)$ with small size, a surface $\Sigma$ of bounded genus and disks with pairwise disjoint interior such that we can map the vertices and edges of $G-Z$ to points in the union of those disks such that no edges of $G-Z$ has ends in the interior of different disks, and all but a bounded number of disks have at most 3 vertices in the boundary of the disks.
 Furthermore, for the disks having at least 4 vertices in the boundary, the subgraph of $G-Z$ contained in this disk (called a ``vortex'') has a path-decomposition with bounded adhesion.
-(A path-decomposition is a special case of a tree-decomposition which is a notion widely used in graph theory and theoretical computer science.
-We will formally define them in Section \ref{sec: surfaces}.)
-Then for each disk not corresponding to a vortex, connecting the vertices on the boundary by the curve in the boundary of the disk to obtain a drawing $G'$ in $\Sigma$.
+(Vortices and path-decompositions will be formally defined in Section \ref{sec: surfaces}.)
+Then for each disk not corresponding to a vortex, connect the vertices on the boundary by the curve in the boundary of the disk to obtain a drawing $G'$ in $\Sigma$.
 Furthermore, one can define a metric $m_\T$ on the vertices of $G'$ with respect to $\T$.
-Roughly speaking, any two vertices of $G'$ that are far apart with respect to $m_\T$ if and only if every closed curve in $\Sigma$ containing both of them in the ``inside'' of the region determined by the curve must intersect $G'$ several times.
-See Section \ref{sec: surfaces} for formal descriptions.
+Roughly speaking, any two vertices of $G'$ that are far apart with respect to $m_\T$ if and only if every closed curve in $\Sigma$ containing both of them in the ``inside'' of the region determined by the curve must intersect $G'$ many times.

+Section \ref{sec: surfaces} is dedicated to the formal setup for the above setting and proving some results about drawing in surfaces that will be used in later sections.